openkruise/kruise/docs/tutorial/advanced-statefulset.md

 ```

 Now set `partition` to `0`, all pods will be updated to v2 this time, and all pods' IP remain `unchanged`.
 You should also find
-that all 20 pods are updated fairly soon because 1) new images are already pre-downloaded, 2) the `maxUnavailable` feature allows parallel updates instead of sequential
+that all 20 pods are updated fairly soon because the `maxUnavailable` feature allows parallel updates instead of sequential update.

 ```
 kubectl get sts.apps.kruise.io